Sign Measurements.

 1. If the message portion of a sign is removed, leaving only the supporting shell of a sign or the supporting structural components, the owner of the sign or the owners of the property where the sign is located or other person having control over such sign shall, within sixty (60) days of the removal of the message portion of the sign, either replace the entire message portion of the sign or remove the remaining sign components.

-2. This Subsection shall not be construed to alter the effect of Section 425.590: Nonconforming Signs, which prohibits the replacement of a nonconforming sign.
+Section 425.590: Nonconforming Signs, which prohibits the replacement of a nonconforming sign.
 Nor shall this Subsection be construed to prevent the changing of the message of a legal, conforming sign.

 D. Removal Of Signs.